openalea/lpy/doc/user/integration.rst

-L-Py in scripts or in third party application
+L-Py in scripts or in third party applications
 ###############################################

 Manipulation of Lsystems